Penkridge: Governance

 All of Penkridge's councillors are currently Conservative.

 History

 Early settlement

-Early human occupation of the area around Penkridge has been confirmed by the presence of a Bronze or Iron Age barrow at nearby Rowley Hill.
+Early occupation of the area around Penkridge has been confirmed by the presence of a Bronze or Iron Age barrow at nearby Rowley Hill.
 A significant settlement in this vicinity has existed since pre-Roman times, with its original location being at the intersection of the River Penk and what became the Roman military road known as Watling Street (today's A5 trunk road).
 This would place it between Water Eaton and Gailey, about 2.25 mi SSW of the village.
 The Roman settlement of Pennocrucium and earlier settlements were in the Penkridge area, but not on the same site as present village of Penkridge.

 Medieval Penkridge

 Anglo-Saxon origins

 The village of Penkridge dates back at least to the early Middle Ages, when the area was part of Mercia, although the foundation date is unknown.
 King Edgar in 958, described it as a "famous place", so it was already of importance by then.
 In the Tudor period, it was claimed that the founder of the collegiate church of St. Michael at Penkridge was King Eadred (946-55), King Edgar's uncle, which seems plausible.